giuntoli-group/nmm-week1/README.md

 ## Assignment 1

 Before you start doing exercises, connect to Hábrók (make sure you have an account and if you still don't, please follow the steps in [README.md](https://github.com/giuntoli-group/nanoscale-material-modelling/blob/main/README.md)).
-You will start with familiarizing yourself with the visualization software [Ovito](https://www.ovito.org/) and XCrySDen!
-Especially Ovito, you will use it for the entire course.
-With Ovito you can visualize and render the trajectories of your simulations (both images and videos) and perform some rudimentary data analysis on the fly.
+You will start by familiarizing yourself with the visualization software XCrySDen (for DFT simulations) and [Ovito](https://www.ovito.org/) (for MD simulations)!
+With this software you can visualize your structures/simulations and perform some rudimentary data analysis on the fly.

 ### Instructions